 Mind that, depending on the Thai Massage lineage, there are some disparities about the routes these Sen Lines take in our bodies.
 We have primarily followed the outcome of research done by the two well-known Thai Massage instructors Asokananda (Harald Brust) and Kam Thye Chow.

 Below you find a quick overview of the ten main Sip Sen Energy Lines.
-Follow the individual links for details about the specific Energy Line, its therapeutic function and location or trajectory across/in the body.
+Follow the individual links for more details about the specific Sen Energy Line described, its therapeutic function, and location or trajectory (pathway) including the Sen Line extensions and branches in the body.

 1. Sen Sumana